tim-pan/instance_segmentation_nuclei/README.md

 there are
 - 5 ipynb files

-**1. Prepare_anno.ipynb**</br>
+**1. Prepare_anno.ipynb**
-this file convert initial dataset to coco instance segmentation format.
+this file convert initial dataset to coco instance segmentation format.</br>
-**2. unet.ipynb**</br>
+**2. unet.ipynb**
-A try on using unet to do "semantic segmentation", and try to convert the output to our nuclei instance segmentation the reason why I use it is because this homework only has "one" instance category.
+A try on using unet to do "semantic segmentation", and try to convert the output to our nuclei instance segmentation</br>
+the reason why I use it is because this homework only has "one" instance category.</br>
-But I failed to convert semantic map to instances
+But I failed to convert semantic map to instances</br>
-**3. inference.ipynb**</br>
+**3. inference.ipynb**
 modified from the ipynb file TA attached.
-**4. experiments.ipynb**</br>
+**4. experiments.ipynb**
-this file record all experiments about trying different backbone or different  models.
+this file record all experiments about trying different backbone or different  models.</br>
-**5. main.ipynb**</br>
+**5. main.ipynb**
-record the best setting , including model, backbone, model parameters setups...
+record the best setting , including model, backbone, model parameters setups...</br>
 ## reproduce
-- download `inference.ipynb` and just run it on colab.
+- download `inference.ipynb` and just run it on colab.</br>

 **note**
 The model para and all py files you need to reproduce the submission are embedded in the `inference.ipynb`,</br> but if you want to check my weight para is normal,</br>please follow this [link](https://drive.google.com/file/d/1FJaP6zLHRQNvB4aOM8IfnNvI_MHIujDK/view?usp=sharing)